Why Now Is the Time To Transfer Your Credit Card Balance

 According to the Federal Reserve, the average credit card annual percentage rate is 14.58%, a ghastly number in and of itself, and one that can easily travel into the neighborhood of 20% and above.
 For those who don’t pay off their statements every month, interest rates like that can quickly lead to crushing debt that seems impossible to claw out from under, particularly if you’re playing financial whack-a-mole with several cards at the same time.

-If your New Year’s resolution involved sprucing up your finances, consider applying for another credit card moving into February.
+If you’re looking to clean up your finances, consider applying for another credit card.
 That might seem counterintuitive — the last thing you need, after all, is more credit card debt.
 But you’re not applying for more purchasing power.
 You’re applying for a card specifically designed to transfer high-interest revolving debt, which might just be the fastest and easiest path to financial freedom.

 A Balance Transfer Can Provide Shelter for All of 2021 and Beyond

 Balance transfer cards offer special introductory rates, the best of which come with zero percent interest for 12, 18 or in some cases even 20 months.
 When you get the card, it comes with instructions on how to move the high-interest debt that’s bogging you down to your fresh new no-interest card.
 Then, you can set the minimum monthly payments on auto-pay and forget about it until the special term is up.
-With the new car smell still lingering in 2021, that means you’ll have the entire rest of the year and beyond to breathe more freely as the world hopefully begins to get back to normal.
+With most of 2021 still ahead, that means you’ll have the rest of the year and beyond to breathe more freely as the world hopefully begins to get back to normal.

 Find Out: How To Consolidate Credit Card Debt